 - Reduced packaging costs – With a change in emphasis to lightweight refill packaging, brands can shave down the cost of product packaging while still providing excellent premium customer experiences.

-By embracing digital transformation in market strategy and development, companies can stay at the forefront of purchasing decisions.
+By embracing digital transformation in market strategy and development, CPG leaders can ensure their company stays at the forefront of purchasing decisions and consumer demand.
 The basic need for CPG products remains the same; it is up to the companies presenting their option to the world to make sure their product becomes a favorite and continues as such.
 Those that transform accordingly as the digital world continues to evolve will win the ultimate prize: the sale.

 Insights from over 1,000 U.S. consumers on their perceptions and attitudes on connected packaging, subscription services, auto-replenishment, data privacy and more.